Witchcraft, Womanhood & Wellness: What It Means to Be a Modern Witch

 “Supernatural red wine” was the term given to menstrual blood in Greek mythology, and it was thought to have miraculous powers.
 It could confer immortality when smeared on Egyptian pharaohs, Celtic kings, and the early followers of Tao.
 Roman, Norse, Hindi, and Australian aboriginal creation myths all refer to the mysterious nature of the moon’s cycle and menstrual blood flow as the very origin of life.
 Periods are sacred.
 How are you not magic? 📷: @marianrrea

 So besides slaying the patriarchy and celebrating menstruation, what does practicing modern witchcraft look like?

-Surely there are real women who identify as legitimate witches, sit in pentagrams, and hex their enemies (political or otherwise).
-However, we think modern witchcraft can also take much simpler forms, and may even be things you, mortal reader, already practice.
+Surely there are real women who identify as legitimate witches, sit in pentagrams, and summon spirits.
+However, we think modern witchcraft can also take much simpler forms, and may even be things you already practice.

 Take natural medicine as another example.
 From the astrology elements earth, wind, fire, and air, to the fact that so much mischief seems to happen in the woods, there’s a strong connection between witchcraft and the natural world.
 Natural medicine is no exception.

 Like witchcraft, natural medicine and herbalism are crafts that must be learned, honed, and harnessed.
 We see this concept of witchcraft as a learned skilled play out in the magical schools of pop culture, like Hogwarts in Harry Potter, or the Academy of Unseen Arts in The Chilling Adventures of Sabrina.

 This notion of using natural substances strategically—be them herbs, vitamins, minerals, or foods—to essentially biohack your body so you can achieve your fullest potential of health seems... decidedly witchy, no?